kyla-secure/Kyla-secure/README.md

 ## 🎯 Current Goals
 - Earn Security+ and CySA+ certifications
-- Land an entry-level analyst role in NWA, Kansas City, or Austin
+- Land an entry-level analyst role in Austin, Denver, or Seattle...
 - Build a portfolio that screams “hire me” before you even scroll

 ## 🛠️ Tech Stack